June Jordan: Honors and awards

-Jordan received numerous honors and awards, including a 1969–70 Rockefeller grant for creative writing; An American Academy in Rome Environmental Design Prize in 1970; a New York Council of the Humanities Award in 1979; a Creative Arts Public Service grant in 1978; a Yaddo Fellowship in 1979; a National Endowment for the Arts fellowship in 1982; the Achievement Award for International Reporting from the National Association of Black Journalists in 1984; a New York Foundation for the Arts Fellowship in 1985; a Massachusetts Council on the Arts Award in 1985; a MacDowell Colony Fellowship in 1987; a Nora Astorga Leadership Award in 1989; a Distinguished Service award from the Northfield Mount Herman School in 1993; a Ground Breakers-Dream Makers Award from the Woman's Foundation in 1994; a Lila Wallace Reader's Digest Writers Award from 1995 to 1998; a Critics Award and a encyclo from the Edinburgh Festival in 1995, for I Was Looking at the Ceiling and Then I Saw the Sky, which premiered at the Royal Lyceum Theatre.
+Jordan received numerous honors and awards, including a 1969–70 Rockefeller grant for creative writing; a Rome Prize in environmental design from the American Academy in Rome in 1970; a Creative Artists Public Service Program poetry grant in 1978; a New York Council for the Humanities Award in 1979; a Yaddo fellowship in 1979; a National Endowment for the Arts fellowship in 1982; the Achievement Award for International Reporting from the National Association of Black Journalists in 1984; a New York Foundation for the Arts poetry fellowship in 1985; a Massachusetts Council for the Arts award in 1985; a MacDowell residency in 1987; a Ground Breakers-Dream Makers Award from The Woman's Foundation in 1994; a Lila Wallace-Reader's Digest Writer's Award from 1995 to 1998; and a Critics Award from the Edinburgh International Festival in 1995 for I Was Looking at the Ceiling and Then I Saw the Sky.

 Jordan was a finalist for a National Book Award in 1972 for her young adult novel His Own Where.
-She was included in Who's Who in America from 1984 until her death in 2002.
+She was included in Who’s Who in America from 1984 until her death in 2002.
 She received the Chancellor's Distinguished Lectureship from UC Berkeley and the PEN Center USA West Freedom to Write Award in 1991.

-In 2005, Directed by Desire: Collected Poems, a posthumous collection of her work, received a Lambda Literary Award in Lesbian Poetry even though Jordan identified as bisexual.
-However, BiNet USA led the bisexual community in a multi-year campaign eventually resulting in the addition of a Bisexual category, starting with the 2006 Awards.
+In 2005, Directed by Desire: Collected Poems, a posthumous collection of her work, received a Lambda Literary Award for Lesbian Poetry, although Jordan identified as bisexual.
+However, BiNet USA led a multi-year campaign eventually resulting in the addition of a Bisexual category, starting with the 2006 Lambda Literary Awards.